goong-io/goong-io.github.io/README.md

-# Goong GL JS Documentation
+# Goong Documentation

-The source code for /goong-js-docs/, the website that hosts [API documentation](#writing-api-documentation) and [examples](#writing-examples) for [Goong GL JS](https://github.com/goong-io/goong-js).
+The source code for /docs/, the website that hosts [API documentation](#writing-api-documentation) and [examples](#writing-examples) for [Goong GL JS](https://github.com/goong-io/goong-js).
 A GitHub Actions Workflow is triggered on push to the ```main``` branch.
 This Action builds the static website and deploys it to GitHub Pages by pushing to the ```gh-pages``` branch.

 ## Migration Note

 We are now migrating this documentation from Mapbox to Goong.
-If you want to contribute feel free to open an [issue](https://github.com/goong-io/goong-js-docs/issues) on GitHub or submit a [pull request](https://github.com/goong-io/goong-js-docs/pulls) to propose directly your changes.
+If you want to contribute feel free to open an [issue](https://github.com/goong-io/docs/issues) on GitHub or submit a [pull request](https://github.com/goong-io/docs/pulls) to propose directly your changes.

 ## Requirements